karthik212224040121/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

 # PCA-EXP-2-Matrix-Summation-using-2D-Grids-and-2D-Blocks-AY-23-24

-<h3> KARTHIK ILLI </h3>
-<h3> 212224040121 </h3>
+### Name : Karthik Illi
+### Register number : 212224040121
 <h3>EX.
 NO: 02</h3>
+<h3>DATE: 28.03.2026</h3>
 <h1> <align=center> MATRIX SUMMATION WITH A 2D GRID AND 2D BLOCKS </h3>
 i.
 Use the file sumMatrixOnGPU-2D-grid-2D-block.cu ii.
 Matrix summation with a 2D grid and 2D blocks.
 Adapt it to integer matrix addition.
 Find the best execution configuration. </h3>

 ## AIM:

-To perform  matrix summation with a 2D grid and 2D blocks and adapting it to integer matrix addition .
+To perform  matrix summation with a 2D grid and 2D blocks and adapting it to integer matrix addition.

 ## EQUIPMENTS REQUIRED:
 Hardware – PCs with NVIDIA GPU & CUDA NVCC
 Google Colab with NVCC Compiler

 ## PROCEDURE: